thanos-io/thanos/docs/proposals/gossip-removal.md

 * Add File Service Discovery (SD): https://github.com/improbable-eng/thanos/issues/492
 * Remove gossip from the documentation, be clear what talks with what (!)
 * Deprecate gossip in code.
-* Remove gossip code and flags AFTER some time (month?)
+* Remove gossip code and flags AFTER [File SD](https://github.com/improbable-eng/thanos/issues/492 is done and stable.

 ### Backwards compatibility